dust2080/ISP_Pipeline/README.md

 ## Overview

 This project simulates the core image processing steps that happen inside a camera's ISP, converting RAW sensor data into a viewable RGB image.
+Features network integration for receiving RAW frames from a Linux camera driver.

 ## Pipeline
 ```